 Do you have a list in Excel that you would like to import into Zoho CRM?
 If your administrator has not restricted your ability to import, the process is fairly easy to accomplish, but understanding the options can make everything go smoother.
-See step-by-step instructions here as well as a video at the end showing how you can import data into your own Zoho CRM database.
+Watch the video showing how you can import data into your own Zoho CRM database and/or use step-by-step instructions below the video.

 First you may need to prepare the spreadsheet